A beginner’s guide to Miami’s top workout classes with ClassPass

-Miami is known for its vibrant fitness scene, offering those interested in everything from high-energy boot camps to serene yoga sessions.
-To book most of these classes, I used a platform called “ClassPass.”
+Miami is known for its vibrant fitness scene, offering everything from high-energy HIIT classes to serene hot yoga sessions.
+To test out some nearby workout studios and book my classes, I used a platform called ClassPass.

-If you are looking to switch up your workout routine without committing to just one studio just yet, ClassPass is a great solution.
-ClassPass is an app that works on a credit system where members can try different workouts each week without being locked into a single membership.
+If you’re new to the Miami area and struggling to find places to work out, ClassPass is a great solution.
+It’s an app that works on a credit system, letting members try different workouts each week without being locked into a single membership.
+It’s perfect for exploring what’s out there and finding what fits your schedule and style.

 SoulCycle